-| Sunrise at Miles |
+Sunrise at Miles

-It's comfortable, both to drive, and to sleep in.
+It's comfortable, both to drive and to sleep in.

 It cruises well on the highway, the only exception being its performance in high winds.
-It feels more like a yacht than a van under those conditions, and the options are to stop and wait until the wind drops, or keep the speed below 80km/h.
+It feels more like a yacht than a van under those conditions, and the options, and options are to stop and wait until the wind drops, or keep the speed below 80km/h.

 | Bribie Island |

 I use a portable gas stove with pressure cans and it does the job well.
 Washing up is a bit of a pain, but the collapsible bucket I found at BCF does the trick.
-I ordered a camping sink online which has prooved less useful, although it's OK for quick ablutions.
-There's also a portable toilet, but it's for emergency use only.
-Storage in plastic boxes which are housed under the bed and slid out on demand also are pretty cheap and convenient.
+I bought a camping sink online which has proved less useful, although it's OK for quick ablutions.

 | Camping sink - really a vanity only. |